 Here are the essential concepts you must grasp in order to answer the question correctly.

-Naturally acquired passive immunity occurs when antibodies are transferred from one individual to another through natural means, such as from mother to child during pregnancy or breastfeeding.
-This type of immunity provides immediate, but temporary, protection against pathogens, as the recipient's immune system does not produce these antibodies.
+Naturally acquired passive immunity occurs when antibodies are transferred from mother to child, typically through the placenta during pregnancy or via breast milk.
+This provides immediate but temporary protection to the newborn without the infant’s immune system actively producing antibodies.